astrobin/astrobin/README.md

 The postgres database that holds all the data.

 ### cache
-The memcache daemon that store transient data for performance reasons.
+The redis daemon that store transient data for performance reasons.

 ### search
 The Elasticsearch engine that handles the search index.
 It's accessed by